dhis2/multi-calendar-dates/README.md

 This library is used to work with dates in multiple calendrical system (i.e. Ethiopic, Nepali etc..) across DHIS-2 applications.
 It mainly exposes two components:

 1. Hooks like [useDatePicker](https://github.com/dhis2/multi-calendar-dates/blob/multi-calendar-docs/src/hooks/useDatePicker.ts) used to build UI components (part of @dhis/ui) such as the [Calendar](https://ui.dhis2.nu/components/calendar) and [CalendarInput](https://ui.dhis2.nu/components/calendar-input) components.
-1. Helper methods, like `generateFixedPeriods` to deal with period generations, date manipulation and arithmetic across multiple calendrical systems.
+1. Helper methods, like `generateFixedPeriods` and `getNowInCalendar` to deal with period generations, date manipulation and arithmetic across multiple calendrical systems.

 The idea behind this library is to abstract the complicated details of dealing with dates in DHIS2, and to centralise them in one place for consumption in different apps and libraries.